SergeyKasmy/fetcher/README.md

           field: <field> # the field to match against.
 Refer later for which fields are valid
       - feed # parse the entries as an RSS/Atom feeds
       - html: # parse the entries as HTML.
 All queries use the same format, except for `item_query`
-          item_query: # O. Item is a unit of information.
+          item: # O. Item is a unit of information.
 For example, articles in a blog or goods in an online store search are items.
 If the entire page is the "item", then this should be ignored
+            query:
               # either of tag|class|attr can be used any number of times.
 They specify a narrowing down traversal of the HTML that specifies an item.
 Refer to [docs.rs of ElementDataQuery](https://docs.rs/fetcher-core/latest/fetcher_core/action/transform/entry/html/query/struct.ElementDataQuery.html) for more details
               - tag: <string>
               - class: <string>
               - attr:
                   <attr>: <value> # look for match of `<html_attribute>` inside `<attr>`, i.e. `href: THIS` will match for the contents of <a href="THIS">foo</a>
+                ignore: # any of these can also include an `ignore` field that, in case several HTML tags matched the query, will ignore ones that match ~this~ ignore query
+                  - tag: <string>
+                  - class: <string>
+                  - attr:
+                      <attr>: <value>
-          title_query: # O. A query to get the title of the entry from.
+          title: # O. A query to get the title of the entry from.
 Seaches inside the item found in "item query" if it set, the entire page otherwise
             optional: <bool> # defines what happens when this query doesn't match anything. if 'true', the title should be left empty, if 'false', the entire task will fail. `false` by default
             query:
-              ... # the same as `itemq` above
+              ... # the same as `item` above
             data_location: text # X. Where to exact data from. `text` extracts the text of an HTML tag, i.e. `<a href="https://example.com">THIS</a>`
             data_location:
               attr: <string> # X. While `attr` extracts the contents of the attribute, i.e. `attr: href` extracts `<a href="THIS">and not this!</a>`